M35S/DFS-Test/README.md

+# *** IMPORTANT NOTE ***
+This code snippet is from a great book called "Data Structures for Game Programmers" by Ron Penton.
+I would definitely recommend any programmer who wants to learn about algorithms and data structures to read this book.

+I have added some code for my own learning experience.
+The below explanation details what I have learned.
+The book does add some explanations but to help better understand concepts I have provided some of my own diagrams.

 # Depth First Search Test

 This project demonstrates the use of the graph type algorithm Depth First-Search.
 It uses the following data structures: